tianleimin/ECE4078_Lab_2023/Week06-07/README.md

 ![roboflow_generate_dataset](Screenshots/roboflow_generate_dataset.png)

-We recommend you to resize the image to 320 x 320 pixels, as the output resolution of the PenguinPi camera is 640 x 480 pixels.
+[EDIT] We recommend you to keep the image to same as the output resolution of the PenguinPi camera, i.e., 640 x 480 pixels, or resize to 320 x 240 (half the size but same aspect ratio).

 Roboflow also provide option to augment your dataset, which can help improve the robustness of your model.
 Have a think about what augmentations are meaningful for our use case, you may add as many augmentations as you like.